orthanc-mirrors/orthanc-book/Sphinx/source/faq/transcoding.rst

   UID of interest.
 For instance, setting ``IngestTranscoding`` to ``1.2.840.10008.1.2.1`` will decompress all the received DICOM instances.
-Conversely, setting it to ``1.2.840.10008.1.2.4.70`` will compress and store images using JPEG-LS (lossless).
+Conversely, setting it to ``1.2.840.10008.1.2.4.70`` will compress and store images using JPEG Lossless.

 * **Decompression while sending instances using the DICOM protocol**.
   Orthanc can be configured to automatically decompress DICOM images